priya51096/paper-learningtower/motivation-letter.md

 Dear Professor Hyndman,
 \bigskip

-Please consider our article titled "ToOoOlTiPs: An R Package for Customizable Tooltips in Interactive Graphics" for publication in the R Journal.
+We are pleased to submit our manuscript, "`learningtower`: An R Package for Exploring Standardized Test Scores Across the Globe, for consideration in the R Journal."

-The manuscript introduces the new package called `ToOoOlTiPs` which provides examples on how to use interactive graphics in journal articles, and general tips for making an interesting contribution.

-We believe the readers of the R Journal will find this article helpful for their work because it provides generally useful instructions that will work for many purposes.
+This paper introduces `learningtower`, a newly developed R package that offers easy access to a curated subset of Programme for International Student Assessment (PISA) data, collected by the Organisation for Economic Co-operation and Development (OECD) from 2000 to 2022.
+Designed for ease of use, the package enables efficient data exploration, visualization, and statistical analysis.
+Additionally, we present several example analyses, including an examination of gender disparities in student performance, the impact of socioeconomic factors on academic achievement, and a focused study on Australia’s PISA scores.

+We believe this article will be of significant interest to R Journal readers, as it provides practical tools and methodologies applicable to a wide range of research fields.
+PISA is a well-recognized, publicly available dataset with the potential to yield valuable insights for educational policy, social research, and statistical modeling.
+By enhancing accessibility and usability, learningtower empowers researchers to derive meaningful conclusions that can inform data-driven decision-making in education and beyond.

 \bigskip
 \bigskip

 Regards,

-Quietest Quokka
-Department of Letter Q
-University of Little Mates
-Somewhere, Australia
-qquo@ulm.edu
+Priya Dingorkar
+priyadingorkar@gmail.com

 \bigskip